Battle of Hamra al-Asad: Capturing and beheading Quraysh soldiers

 A Meccan spy Muawiyah bin Al Mugheerah, the cousin of Uthman ibn Affan, had been captured after Uhud.
 Uthman gave him shelter.
 He was given a grace period of three days and arranged a camel and provisions for his return journey to Mecca.
 Uthman departed with Muhammad for Hamra-al-Asad, and Muawiyah overstayed his grace.
 Though he fled by the time the army returned, Muhammad ordered his pursuit and execution.
 The orders were carried out.

 Significance in Islam

-The Battle of Hamra al-Asad participation of Zubayr ibn al-Awwam and Abu Bakr were noted by exegesis scholars for the event significance in the religion of Islam, as it is believed that the "wounded pious warriors" depicted in Ali Imran, Ayah 172| were intended to be Zubayr and Abu Bakar, two of the Companions of the Prophet who lead the vanguard of this battle, after they receiving injuries from the battle of Uhud.
+The Battle of Hamra al-Asad participation of Abu Bakr and Zubayr ibn al-Awwam were noted by exegesis scholars for the event significance in the religion of Islam, as it is believed that the "wounded pious warriors" depicted in Ali Imran, were intended to be Abu Bakr and Zubayr, two of the Companions of the Prophet who lead the vanguard of this battle, after they receiving injuries from the battle of Uhud.